- Students with disabilities on Professional Courses in Trinity College Dublin

-- Reasonable Accommodations on Placement
+- Reasonable accommodations on placement/internship

 - Participate and understand effective disclosure/confidentiality process

-- Identify students’ practice placement needs and their learning needs
+- Identify students’ placement/internship and learning needs

-- Provide and explain practice placement reasonable accommodations
+- Provide and explain placement/internship reasonable accommodations

 - Maintain academic and professional standards

-Ensure the safety of students, staff and members of the public
+- Ensure the safety of students, staff and members of the public

 Procedures for assessing placement reasonable accommodations in Trinity College